krzysztofpal/CracksDetectionAlgorithm/README.md

 - img: this is image object from opencv library
 - width: the width of the reduced image used for computations.
 In order to reduce amount of comuptations the algorithm shrinks input image to the specified width, performs computations, and restores original width.
 The smaller the *width*, the quicker the computations happend, but the algorithm is less precise.
 We recommend using it with value equal to **256**
-- size_limit: the minimal amount of pixels on the reduced image required for forming a fracture.
+- size_limit: the minimal amount of pixels on the reduced image required for forming a crack.
 This parameter governs filtering of noise through setting a threshold.
 We recommend using it with value equal to **8**
 - output_plots_path: this parameter contains the path to folder, where computation results visualizations are saved.
 If the value is **None**, then visualizations will not be generated.

 # Running the example